ietf-wg-cellar/flac-specification/flac.md

 `u(1)`            | `1` if the cuesheet corresponds to a CD-DA, else `0`.
 `u(7+258*8)`      | Reserved.
 All bits MUST be set to zero.
 `u(8)`            | Number of tracks in this cuesheet.
-Cuesheet tracks   | A number of structures as specified in the [section cuesheet track](#cuesheet-track) equal to the number of tracks specified previously.
+Cuesheet tracks   | A number of structures as specified in (#cuesheet-track) equal to the number of tracks specified previously.

 If the media catalog number is less than 128 bytes long, it is right-padded with NUL characters.
 For CD-DA, this is a thirteen digit number, followed by 115 NUL bytes.